 This web page shows only a small excerpt of our Veray research.
-Another 95 words (7 lines of text) covering the years 1273, 1455, and 1487 are included under the topic Early Veray History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1273, 1273, 1455, 1487, 1664, 1685 and 1603 are included under the topic Early Veray History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Veray has appeared include Verrer, Verrier, Verriour, Veryet, Verieur, Verry and many more.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Veray arrived in North America very early:

 Veray Settlers in United States in the 19th Century

 - Jose Veray, aged 26, who landed in Puerto Rico in 1827

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)